marcelblijleven/goodwe/README.md

 version.
 You should ask manufacturer support to upgrade your ARM firmware (not just inverter firmware) to be able to communicate with the inveter via UDP.)

-White-label (GoodWe manufactured) inverters may work as well, e.g. General Electric GEP (PSB, PSC) models.
+White-label (GoodWe manufactured) inverters may work as well, e.g. General Electric GEP (PSB, PSC) and GEH models.

 ## Usage